iluwatar/java-design-patterns/cloud-static-content-hosting/README.md

 In this example we create a static web site using AWS S3 and utilize AWS Cloudfront to distribute the content globally.

-1. First you will need an AWS account.
+1. First you will need an AWS Account.
 You can create a free one here: [AWS Free Tier](https://aws.amazon.com/free/free-tier/)

 2. Login to the [AWS Console](https://console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin)